District 06 Beginners Guide to General Service

 Emails announcements and sharing from the district meeting to the district 1-2 days after the meeting.

-Treasurer’s report is done monthly and to be sent out 1-2 days prior to the district business meeting.
+The secretary in D06 is also the Treasurer.
+The treasurer’s report is done monthly and to be sent out 1-2 days prior to the district business meeting.

 The treasurer ensures the report is balanced.